-If you are starting out in this tiny house movement, then you probably dealt with the dilemma about plumbing.
-It is true that your tiny house plumbing system is what will separate it from regular-sized homes.
+If you’re just getting started with building your tiny house, plumbing options can be overwhelming if you’re unsure of where to start.
+It’s true that your tiny house plumbing system is what will separate it from regular-sized homes.
 Regular houses have permanent water access because they are on the grid.

 If you want to live in a more mobile home, this can be an issue since there is never a guarantee that you will have constant access to a water source.
 Often, thinking about this process scares most tiny house novices.
 Some newbies who do not carefully plan their plumbing deal with water damage issues.
 According to asaprestoration.net, water damage can result from plumbing leaks due to inappropriate installation.

 Before you get down to work, it is first essential to know what your options are of how you can get water into your tiny house.

 If you plan on going completely mobile, the lack of a plumbing system may be the easiest choice for you.
 The absence of plumbing does not equate to the absence of water, but you have to get water manually into your home.
 You can store your water in different areas of your home, like the sink or the bathroom.